Skip to content

 CSEi leadership and the Selection Committee will evaluate proposals according to a variety of criteria, including:

-• Relevance to CSEi focus areas of open-system carbon removal, solar geoengineering, and interventions to limit loss of glacial ice.
+• Relevance to CSEi focus areas of open-systems carbon removal, sunlight reflection methods, and interventions to limit loss of glacial ice.

 • Intellectual merit